AndyyyLi/combatant-creator/README.md

 ## User Stories

 - As a user, I want to be able to add an item to my character
+- As a user, I want to be able to choose category-specific features for my character's items
-- As a user, I want to be able to switch an item on my character to another item of the same category
+- As a user, I want to be able to switch my currently equipped item to another item of the same category
 - As a user, I want to be able to see what my character has equipped so far and its total stats
 - As a user, I want to be able to select an item to learn more about it (i.e. its description and stat changes)